Emily in Paris: Is the Netflix Show Based on Real Life?

 It is interesting that across his works, one of the prominent themes that stand out is female friendships.
 In Emily in Paris too, the way Mindy, Emily, and Camille come together is a journey by itself.
 But Emily’s journey with her boss, Sylvie is a whole different ballgame.
 It is complex because it crosses the line of personal and professional and also owing to the nature of the characters involved.

-According to the interview with EW, Lily got on board with this project because of the pull of the “electric” female lead going through this extensive and exciting journey of coming into her own and learning to deal with the cultural differences.
+According to the interview with EW, Lily got on board with this project because of the pull of the “electric” female lead going through this extensive and exciting journey of coming into her own and learning to deal with cultural differences.
 As much as it is about Emily trying to fit in, it is about how different her outlook and perspective are and that is what makes her stand out.
 Learning French becomes the determining factor at many levels.

-What remains interesting for us and also for the lead actress was what Lily Collins mentions in her interview with W Magazine.
+What remains interesting for us and also for the lead actress is what Lily Collins mentions in her interview with W Magazine.
 Emily’s character doesn’t simply transform with moving to a new place, but she is proud to be who she is and maintains her sense of self.
 Her confidence shines through with every episode and one can see that although she challenges people’s notions and sensibilities, they cannot help but like her.

 Read More: Shows Like Emily in Paris